dominikrys/dominikrys.github.io/content/posts/cpp-chip8-emulator-to-webassembly.md

 endif ()
 ```

 In this case, the Emscripten block won't get executed when compiling with Emscripten as it will go down the `UNIX` branch.
-This may not be an issue if you're using a Unix based operating system (like a normal person) as you can simply branch on `if (EMSCRIPTEN)`, but could be a problem if you're building something cross-platform as I am.
+This may not be an issue if you're only targeting a Unix based system and Emscripten as you could branch on `if (EMSCRIPTEN)`, but could be a problem if you're target non-Unix based systems alongside Emscripten.
 Since I wanted my Emscripten block to come after Windows and Linux, my fixed `CMakeLists.txt` has the following structure:

 ```php
 if (WIN32)